Connecting to Google Analytics

 Note: Google Analytics provides a quota on the free daily API requests.
 For this reason a developer key must be supplied.
 Read more details about Quota Limits.

-Note: If you are connecting to a Google service remotely (for example, if you are on a Linux deployment), and the address of Sisense is something other than localhost, Google requires that you connect using the OAuth 2.0 protocol.
+Note: If you are connecting to a Google service remotely, and the address of Sisense is something other than localhost, Google requires that you connect using the OAuth 2.0 protocol.
 See Google Authentication for more information.
+If you are on a Linux deployment, see Google Authentication in Linux.

 Note: For the list of connectors available on Linux, click here.